 There are several different types of medication for treating high blood pressure.
 Doctors may prescribe beta-blockers, diuretics, and/or calcium channel blockers.
 Side effects are common with all these medications.
 They include symptoms such as fatigue, dizziness, erectile dysfunction, headache, muscle cramps, dehydration, frequent urination, and other issues.

-High blood pressure is treated like an illness…yet it’s really a symptom of an underlying problem that no drug actually addresses.
+High blood pressure is treated like an illness…but it’s really a symptom of an underlying problem that no drug actually addresses.
 It’s hard to turn on the TV these days without seeing another ad for a blood pressure medication.
-And many doctors treat these drugs as the catch-all, cure-all for anyone with high blood pressure, […]
+And many doctors treat these drugs as the catch-all, cure-all for anyone with high blood pressure […]

 Perhaps you’ve heard of bisphenol-A (BPA), a chemical compound found in plastic bottles and packaging and in the linings of food and drink cans.
 Even if you haven’t heard of it, you have most definitely been exposed to it.
 In fact, more than 92 percent of people ages 6 and older have detectable levels of […]